Support

 Caution: Flare-ups not only pose a risk to your BBQ but can also cause significant damage to surrounding areas and pose a safety hazard to users.
 Regular cleaning of the BBQ firebox is essential for safe operation.

-Yes, conversion from propane to natural gas is possible, but it must be performed by a certified gas fitter.
-Please be aware that Coleman is unable to provide support, parts, or information for such conversions due to liability insurance limitations.
-Additionally, undertaking this conversion will void your BBQ's warranty.
+Please note that Coleman is unable to provide support, parts, or guidance for such conversions due to liability insurance limitations.

 Materials Needed: